Best Charcoal Briquettes

 Let us take a look at some interesting facts and insights about charcoal in general and what you need to look for when choosing the right charcoal for your grilling needs.

 How Charcoal Briquettes were invented

-Charcoal is made from wood by burning it at a very low heat in a dry environment.
+Charcoal is made from wood by burning it at a very low heat in a dry, low-oxygen environment.
 This removes sap and moisture from the wood and the slow burning creates an end product that is almost completely carbon.

 While grilling meat has probably been practiced since prehistoric times, an important precursor of grilling over charcoal as we know it today, comes from the Arawak tribe of Hispaniola in the 17th century; who would cook meat suspended over a fire made from wood.
 This practice was called “barbacoa”.
 This is where BBQ comes from.